Lucy Cousins

-Elizabeth "Lucy" Cousins is a British author and illustrator of children's books.
+Elizabeth "Lucy" Cousins (born 1964) is a British author and illustrator of children's books.
 She is best known for her books featuring Maisy Mouse, referred to as the Maisy Series published from the 1990s onwards, from which the TV series Maisy was created in 1999.
+A new animated adaptation My Friend Maisy is currently in the works and was slated to be released in 2025 but has since delayed to 2026.

 Early life and education

 Cousins, whose parents were also artists, was interested in children's books from an early age.
 But it took until the end of six years in art college for her to decide that she wanted to create children's books.
 Cousins received BA Honours in graphic design from the Faculty of Arts and Architecture at Brighton Polytechnic.
 She then attended the Royal College of Art, where she met artist Quentin Blake, who encouraged her work.
 She developed her sense of design and colour at the Royal College of Art.

 Work

 Cousins' books are aimed at preschool-aged children and younger or older.

 Her work, especially the character of Maisy Mouse, is a successful publishing brand, with books printed in 27 different languages and over 27 million copies of her books in print.
 The series is known as the Maisy Series.

 Apart from the Maisy books, Cousins has also published other children's books, such as Jazzy in the Jungle (2002) and one about Noah's Ark.